Center for Oral History

 —Arnold Thackray, founding president of CHF

-The purpose of our oral history program is to develop and maintain—in accordance with the Oral History Association’s guidelines—collections of oral history interviews with women and men who have contributed to the advancement of scientific knowledge in the 20th and 21st centuries.
+The purpose of our Center for Oral History is to develop and maintain—in accordance with the Oral History Association’s guidelines—collections of oral history interviews with women and men who have contributed to the advancement of scientific knowledge in the 20th and 21st centuries.
 Our program facilitates and participates in all facets of the conduct and recording of our oral histories, from choosing interviewees, creating question lists, and ensuring the proper use of recording equipment, to processing oral history transcripts and establishing relevant, standardized research materials for scholarly use.

 The program relies heavily on the work of other members of the Center for Contemporary History and Policy to initiate oral history projects that relate to members’ program areas as well as to the entire collection of oral histories at CHF.
 And we rely on CHF’s Othmer Library to house our transcripts for research and scholarly use.